Quote-tweets are voice moves, not engagement moves: the working framework

 Voice tool fit

-Auden drafts QT extensions in your voice when you bring the source post.
-Same workflow as replies: read the original, paste it into the composer, get a draft extension in your voice, edit, ship.
+Auden drafts QT extensions in your style when you bring the source post.
+Same workflow as replies: read the original, paste it into the composer, get a draft extension in your style, edit, ship.
 The voice match score tells you whether the extension reads as you.
 The 5-second rule is still your job to apply.

 Want content that actually sounds like you?